Lower Blepharoplasty Procedure

 Lower Blepharoplasty (Lower Eyelid Surgery)

-Top-Rated Chicago Eyelid Surgeon Dr. Alghoul Explains Lower Blepharoplasty Surgery
+Top-Rated Amman Eyelid Surgeon Dr. Alghoul Explains Lower Blepharoplasty Surgery

 When planning lower blepharoplasty (eyelid lift), Dr. Alghoul evaluates not only the lower eyelids but also the entire area around the eyes.
-A 3D photograph of the patient helps him clearly visualize the skin topography of the lower lid and cheek support.
-It also allows him to compare sides for symmetry.
 Several aspects of the eyes’ features are examined, including the shape of the eyes, the strength of the muscle around the eye (orbicularis oculi muscle), the laxity of the lower lid, the excess skin and the lines responsible for the dark circles.
 The cheek volume and bony support are also examined as they both play a critical role in the success of the operation.

 Who is a good candidate for lower blepharoplasty?